U.S. flag

 API Key Rotation Communications

-Key Rotation NotificationEmail notification when API key is 83-days old.
+Key Rotation NotificationEmail notification when API key is 344 days old.
 This email will notify the consumer of the upcoming rotation and how to access their new keys.

 If Developer App shows active traffic:

-Key Expired NotificationEmail notification when the API key is 104-days old and has expired.
-Grace period has also expired
+Grace Period NotificationEmail notification when the API key is 351 days old and has entered its 14-day grace period.

 If Developer App shows active traffic: